kazenasarturas/2-D-Ising-Model-MATLAB-/README.md

 # 2-D-Ising-Model-MATLAB-

+## Requirements

+* MATLAB
+* Parallel computing toobox (for parallel implementation)

-## Implementations of the Ising model on ferromagnets
+## Series Implementations of the Ising model on ferromagnets

 Download and save the following files in the same directory to run the model in series:
 * initSpins.m